145 Beacon

 145 Beacon was not listed in the 1908 and 1909 Blue Books.

-On April 17, 1908, 145 Beacon was acquired from Mary Dame by Thomas Dennie Boardman, a widower, and his two children, Madeline (Madeleine) (Boardman) Goodrich the wife of John Wallace Goodrich, and Reginald Boardman.
+On April 17, 1908, 145 Beacon was acquired from Mary Dame by Thomas Dennie Boardman, a widower, and his two children, Madeleine (Boardman) Goodrich the wife of John Wallace Goodrich, and Reginald Boardman.

 T. Dennie Boardman was a real estate and mortgage broker and former leather merchant.
 Reginald Boardman was a member of his father’s firm.
-J. Wallace Goodrich was Dean of the New England Conservatory of Music.
+J. Wallace Goodrich, an organ teacher, was dean of the New England Conservatory of Music.
 They all previously had lived at 244 Beacon.

 On January 16, 1911, T. Dennie Boardman acquired his son’s interest in 145 Beacon, probably in anticipation of Reginald Boardman’s marriage the next month to Carrie Louise Munn.
 After their marriage, they lived in Manchester.

-On June 15, 1921, 145 Beacon was acquired from Madeline Goodrich and Reginald Boardman by Adelaide Chatfield (Taylor) Whitman, the wife of Hendricks Hallett Whitman.
-They also maintained a home in Beverly.
+On June 15, 1921, 145 Beacon was acquired from Madeleine Goodrich and Reginald Boardman by Adelaide Chatfield (Taylor) Whitman, the wife of Hendricks Hallett Whitman.
 They had lived at 18 Chestnut earlier in 1921, and at 338 Beacon in 1920.
+They also maintained a home, Cedar Hill, in Beverly.

 Hendricks Whitman was a textile manufacturer and wholesale dry goods merchant in his father’s firm, and also president of the Katana textile mills.

-By the 1925-1926 winter season, the Whitmans were living at 145 Beacon once again.
-They continued to live there during the next season, after which they made Beverly the home.
+By the 1925-1926 season, the Whitmans were living at 145 Beacon once again.
+They continued to live there during the next season, after which they made Beverly their year-round residence.

-On August 6, 1928, 145 Beacon was acquired from Adelaide Whitman by Euphemia E. McClintock.
+On August 6, 1928, 145 Beacon was acquired from Adelaide Whitman by Euphemia Elizabeth McClintock of 129 Beacon.

-A native of South Carolina, Euphemia McClintock had served as president of the College for Women in Columbia, South Carolina, until that institution merged with Chicora College in 1915.
-She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School 4 Arlington and (by 1922) at 135 Beacon.
+A native of South Carolina, Euphemia McClintock had served as president of the College for Women in Columbia, South Carolina, until tit merged with Chicora College in 1915.
+She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School for Girls at 4 Arlington.
+Euphemia McClintock established the Erskine School for Young Women in 1920 to provide vocational and business training courses for girls who had graduated from private schools such as her sister’s.

-After acquiring 145 Beacon, Euphemia McClintock converted it into a dormitory for Erskine School.
+After acquiring 145 Beacon, Euphemia McClintock operated it as a dormitory for Erskine School.

 In May of 1935, she acquired 303 Berkeley (147 Beacon), and in July of 1935, she filed for (and subsequently received) approval to combine the buildings, cutting through openings in the party wall on several floors.
 The buildings continued to be used as a dormitory and dining room for residents of the building.